apryakhin/legion.stanford.edu/profiling.md

     tasks require longer to map.
 In many ways this value is analogous to the number of entries available at reservation stations for hardware resource units.
 The default value is 1.
- * `-hl:width` - Indicate the number of operations which the high-level runtime should consider when making a scheduling pass.
+ * `-lg:width` - Indicate the number of operations which the high-level runtime should consider when making a scheduling pass.
 The wider this is, the more operations will be touched in a scheduling pass.
 This can increase throughput, but also increase latency of scheduling on processors.
 This value is analogous to the super-scalar width of modern processors.
     The default value is 4.
- * `-hl:message` - Specify the maximum size of messages in bytes that can be sent between two instances of the high-level runtime.
+ * `-lg:message` - Specify the maximum size of messages in bytes that can be sent between two instances of the high-level runtime.
     Smaller message sizes can decrease the latency of communication by pipelining communication, but can achieve lower interconnect